Flamingo Feeding Encounter

 • Entering the Wetlands habitat: Access to the Flamingo Feeding Encounter area involves descending a small ramp and walking over uneven terrain.
 You will be seated in the Wetlands during the Encounter.
 Seats are portable chairs with a capacity of 250 lbs.

-• Attire: Sturdy, closed-toed shoes are required.
+• Attire: Sturdy, closed-toed shoes and socks are required.

 • Interacting with our Flamingoes: We ask that guests walk slowly and carefully, as our flamingoes and other Wetlands residents will be in the habitat with you.